AnastasiiaGri/Automated-Testing-With-Cypress/README.md

 # Automated-Testing-With-Cypress

-Welcome to the **Automated-Testing-With-Cypress** project!
-This repository contains some samples of tests for an e-commerce platform using Cypress ✨
+Welcome to the Automated-Testing-With-Cypress project!
+This repository contains sample end-to-end tests for an e-commerce platform using the Cypress framework.

 ## Project Structure 📁